xmrminer01102018/VegaToolsNConfigs/README.md

 # Hash rates and power usage from lm-sensors(Not from wall)

-CNv2 usage below.
-CNv1 usage are 20 W lower.
+CNv2 power usage below.
+CNv1 power usages are 20 W lower.

 V56 @ 120 +/- 10 W

 V64 @ 135 +/- 10 W